autogluon/autogluon/docs/tutorials/forecasting/forecasting-quickstart.md

 Omit the `test_data` argument above to display performance scores on the validation data instead.
 By default, AutoGluon will score probabilistic forecasts of multiple time-series via the [weighted quantile loss](https://docs.aws.amazon.com/forecast/latest/dg/metrics.html#metrics-wQL), but you can specify a different `eval_metric` in `fit()` to instruct AutoGluon to optimize for a different evaluation metric instead (eg. `eval_metric="MAPE")`.
 For more details about the individual time-series models that AutoGluon can train, you can view the [GluonTS documentation](https://ts.gluon.ai/) or the source code folder `autogluon/forecasting/models/`.

 We can also make forecasts further into the future based on the most recent data.
-When we call `predict()`, AutoGluon automatically forecasts with the model that had the best validation performance during training.
+When we call `predict()`, AutoGluon automatically forecasts with the model that had the best validation performance during training (this is the model at the top of `leaderboard()` when called without any data).
 The predictions returned by `predict()` form a dictionary whose keys index each time series (in this example, country) and whose values are DataFrames containing quantile forecasts for each time series (in this example, predicted quantiles of the case counts in each country at future subsequent dates to those observed in the test_data).

 ```{.python .input}
 predictions = predictor.predict(test_data)
 print(predictions['Afghanistan_'])  # quantile forecasts for the Afghanistan time-series
 ```

 Instead of forecasting with the model that had the best validation score, you can instead specify which model to use for prediction, as well as that AutoGluon should only predict certain time-series of interest:

 ```{.python .input}
 model_touse = "MQCNN"